crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Step 1.
 Get the Crypto.org Chain binary

 ::: tip Remarks:
-Since there was a network upgrade of `testnet-croeseid-2`, If you would like to build a full node will complete blockchain data from scratch, kindly follow this [guide](https://github.com/crypto-com/testnets/blob/main/testnet-croeseid-2/croeseid-v0.9.1-fullnode.md#running-a-fullnode-of-croeseid-testnet).
+The following is the minimal setup for a **validator node**.
+If you would like to build a **full node** with complete blockchain data from scratch, kindly follow this [guide](https://github.com/crypto-com/testnets/blob/main/testnet-croeseid-2/croeseid-v0.9.1-fullnode.md#running-a-fullnode-of-croeseid-testnet).
 :::

 To simplify the following step, we will be using **Linux** for illustration.
 Binary for